-With Mother's Day just around the corner, these Raspberry-Coconut French Macarons are the perfect treats.
+With Mother's Day just around the corner, these Raspberry-Coconut French Macarons are the perfect treat.
 Spend some quality time on them and then share with your loved ones.

-I love the idea of food as edible gifts.
+I love the idea of food as an edible gift.
 Whether it's making big batches of seasonal jam or homemade candies, it is fun to spend time cooking and packaging items to share with others.
 French macarons are themselves like little gems, making them the most perfect bite-sized presents.

 The pink shells of these macarons are not only pretty but flavorful too.
 I've added finely ground, freeze-dried raspberries to the almond flour for sweetness and color.
 The raspberry flavor is subtle, but pairs beautifully with the coconut filling.